 Four Innocent Black Men Lynched in Macclenny, Florida

 Around 1 a.m. on October 5, a mob of about fifty white men overtook the jail and seized the three men from their cells, took them to the outskirts of town, tied them to trees and shot them to death.
 A fourth Black man, Sam Duncan, was found shot to death nearby later in the day.
-He also had no alleged ties to the killing of John Harvey, and was thought to be an unfortunate soul who had encountered the mob and been killed simply for being a Black man.
+He also had no ties to the killing of John Harvey, and was thought to have been killed by the mob simply for being a Black man who they encountered.

 Three days later, the Chicago Defender, a Northern Black newspaper, reported that white mobs continued to search for Jim Givens, while most of the Black community of Macclenny had fled the area in fear of further violent attacks.